jjadeseravla/CV/README.md

 #### Inquisitive

-I am constantly asking questions and passionate in understanding everything there in a certain situations.
-Whether that be how the body copes at high altitudes, such as in my thesis project or why a particular piece of code works or not.
+I am constantly asking questions and passionate in understanding every detail in a certain situation, whether that be how the body copes at high altitudes; such as in my thesis project, or why a particular piece of code works or not.

 #### Time-keeping